davidnalesnik/lilypond-roman-numeral-tool/README.md

 Raising or lowering a chord root may be indicated by prepending alteration symbols to the Roman numeral, with no intervening spaces.

+To accommodate analytical styles which indicate triad quality by an accidental placed after a chord root, alteration symbols may be added as suffixes.

+(Adding both an accidental suffix and prefix is currently not possible.)

 The symbols for alterations are derived from LilyPond's English input language.
 These are `flat` or `f`; `sharp` or `s`; `natural` or `n`.
-Though there will be little occasion to add double-flats or double-sharps, you can do it with `flatflat` or `ff`; and `sharpsharp`, `x`, or `ss`.
+Though there will be little occasion to add double flats or double sharps, you can do it with `flatflat` or `ff`; and `sharpsharp`, `x`, or `ss`.

 As an example of altered-chord entry, a Neapolitan-sixth would be indicated